nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

       Expected: list of customers with john in their name will be shown

    1. Test case: `find name j0hn`<br>
-      Expected: Invalid keyword has been enter.
+      Expected: Invalid keyword has been entered.
 Error details shown in the status message.
 Status bar remains the same.

    1. Other incorrect show commands to try: `find name`, `find x` (where x only contains english characters)<br>
       Expected: Similar to previous.